orbs-network/orbs-spec/behaviors/v1_1/ethereum-elections-proxy.md

 * Output:
     * log_record_list - list of events' logs.
         * log_record := (event_type, blockNumber, logIndex, contract_address, event_name, event_data)
-        * Notes:
-            * logIndex is the location of event log in block.
+        * Note: logIndex is the location of event log in block.
-            *
     * to_block - actual range bound - to_block (allow the EthereumConnector some freedom, rather than "success\failure").
 * On error return (nil,`0`).